“Ignoring diversity in the workplace opens the door for conflict”

 People often do not realise that they have offended someone, until they are told about it."
 Jessie Van Audenhaege team leader prevention advisor for psychosocial aspects at Mensura

 “How close can you come and stand next to someone: one person is comfortable with half a metre, while another prefers a distance of one and a half metres.
 Or colleagues who speak a different language or dialect together may not fully realise that they are excluding others, until someone makes a remark about it.
 Trans people can feel uncomfortable in a toilet because there are only men’s and women’s toilets.”
+This division is required by law in a work environment, but you can always provide an additional gender-neutral toilet to promote inclusion.

 “You must continue evaluating an inclusive policy, for example, during performance reviews.
 Make sure that you always include a section on inclusion in your discussion: how do you find the ambiance at work, do you feel accepted, do you feel involved?
 Aspects will always arise that you would otherwise have missed.”